 Can you play "The Name Game"?

-1965: Beatles '65 was #1 on the album chart for a third week with Where Did Our Love Go by the Supremes second once again.
-Soundtrack dominated the Top 10 with "Mary Poppins" #3, "A Hard Day's Night" by the Beatles #5, "My Fair Lady" moving up to #6 and the "Roustabout" Soundtrack from Elvis Presley #8.
+1965: Beatles '65 was #1 on the Album chart for a third week with Where Did Our Love Go by the Supremes second once again.
+Soundtracks dominated the Top 10 with "Mary Poppins" #3, "A Hard Day's Night" by the Beatles #5, "My Fair Lady" moving up to #6 and the "Roustabout" Soundtrack from Elvis Presley #8.

 1965: Petula Clark sped "Downtown" and it reached #1, holding off "You've Lost That Lovin' Feeling" by the Righteous Brothers.
 The Searchers were at #3 with "Love Potion Number Nine".
 The fastest-rising song within the Top 10 was "The Name Game" from Shirley Ellis.